wormhole-foundation/hello-wormhole/README.md

 This also allows users to pay for their custom greeting to be emitted on a chain that they do not have any gas funds for!

+### Understanding the Workflow

+In cross-chain applications, messages are passed between chains using Wormhole's infrastructure.
+The functions you will implement here, such as `sendCrossChainGreeting`, play a crucial role in this process by ensuring that messages are properly formatted, sent, and received across different blockchain environments.

+### Visual Guide

+The following diagram illustrates the typical workflow:

+1. **Message Emission**: A message is emitted on the source chain (e.g., Ethereum).
+2. **VAA Creation**: The message is observed by the Guardian Network, which creates a Verifiable Action Approval (VAA).
+3. **Relaying the VAA**: The VAA is then relayed by a relayer (either standard or specialized) to the target chain (e.g., Avalanche).
+4. **Message Processing**: The target chain processes the VAA and performs the intended action, such as emitting an event.

+Understanding this process will help you follow the code implementation more effectively.

 ## Getting Started

 Included in the [repository](https://github.com/wormhole-foundation/hello-wormhole) is: